-One of the primary values of owning copyright rights is the ability to transfer some or all of those rights to third parties.
-These transfers can be for all of the copyright rights in a work (which is generally referred to as an outright assignment), or can be for a limited portion of the rights provided by the Copyright Act (which usually take the form of copyright licenses).
+One of the primary benefits of copyright ownership is the ability to transfer some or all of those rights to third parties.
+These transfers can be for all of the copyright rights in a work (which is generally referred to as an outright assignment), or can be for a limited portion of the rights provided by the Copyright Act (which usually takes the form a copyright license).

 The BitLaw discussion of assignments and licenses is divided into the following four sections:

 Copyright is a personal property right, and it is subject to various state laws and regulations that govern the ownership, inheritance, or transfer of personal property.
 It is probably best to view copyright as a bundle of rights.
 The rights included in that bundle are the rights granted by the U.S. Copyright Act, as described in the BitLaw discussion on the scope of copyright protection.
 Any or all of these rights, or any subdivision of those rights, may be transferred.

 A transfer of one of these rights may be made on an exclusive or nonexclusive basis.
 The transfer of exclusive rights is not valid unless that transfer is in writing and signed by the owner of the rights conveyed.
 Transfer of a right on a nonexclusive basis does not require a written agreement.
 For example, the author of a novel, as the original copyright owner of the novel, could transfer to a publisher the exclusive right to copy and distribute a novel (under the right of reproduction and distribution), and also grant a screen play writer the nonexclusive right to create a movie script based on that novel (under the right to create derivative works).
 The author's agreement with the publisher would have to be in writing to be valid.
 However, the agreement with the screen play writer could be oral and still be enforceable.